thekevinscott/UpscalerJS/examples/self-hosting-models/README.md

 :::tip

-If you're looking for a guide on how to host your own models in a Node environment, [check out the Node-specific guide](../../node/self-hosting-models).
+If you're looking for a guide on how to host your own models in a Node environment, [check out the Node-specific guide](../../node/nodejs-custom-models).

 :::

-## Getting Started
+## Background

 UpscalerJS provides support for loading models via the local filesystem.
 This might be useful when we want to host the models ourselves (perhaps we're running offline), _or_ if we have a custom model we wish to integrate with UpscalerJS.